Discrete Sampling: A graph theoretic approach to Orthogonal Interpolation: Difference Graphs and Maximal Cliques

 When $N$ is a prime power Theorem \ref{thm:OIS} gives a complete answer to the question of when a space $\BB^\JJ$ has an orthogonal sampling set.
 We can formulate the problem in the language of graph theory, and this has significant consequences because of the special structure of the graphs involved.

 Let $\G(h)$ be the graph with vertices from $\Z_N$, and with an edge between two vertices $i_1,i_2\in \Z_N$ if $h(i_1-i_2)=0$.
 We call this the \emph{difference graph} of $h$.
-We will show that $\G(h)$ is a perfect graph in several cases.
-Figures \ref{fig:diff_graph_8_1} and \ref{fig:diff_graph_27_1_9} are two pictures of difference graphs generated with Mathematica.
+We will also denote the graph so constructed as $\G_N(\D(h))$ or simply $\G_N(\D)$, wherever appropriate.
+At this point we want to note that though such graphs can be constructed from any set of divisors $\D$, it is not clear if the set of divisors $\D$ comes from an idempotent.
+A converse of Lemma \ref{lem:h-null} is required to make such a claim.